-Show Cheer, Group Stunt and Game Day (Cheer) Divisions: It is required that at least 75% of the cheer members competing at 2023 USA Spirit Nationals in cheer divisions must have completed the summer 2022 Varsity Spirit/NFHS Squad Credentialing Program.
+Show Cheer, Group Stunt and Game Day (Cheer) Divisions: It is required that at least 75% of the cheer members competing at 2024 USA Spirit Nationals in cheer divisions must have completed the summer camp 2023 Varsity Spirit/NFHS Squad Credentialing Program.

-All Divisions, including Game Day - Prior qualification through a USA Regional competition, Classic competition or other sanctioned event/process is required in order to attend Spirit Nationals in any division.
+All Divisions, including Game Day - Prior qualification through a USA Regional competition or other sanctioned event/process is required in order to attend Spirit Nationals in any division.